 The female actors that walked into the Brooklyn office of StudioEIS weren’t there to audition for a role in a film or television show.
-They were there to help sculptor Ivan Schwartz create the twelve bronze statues of the women in the Virginia Women’s Monument, Voices from the Garden, scheduled to open next year.
+They were there to help sculptor Ivan Schwartz create the twelve bronze statues of the women in the Virginia Women’s Monument, Voices from the Garden, which will be dedicated in October.

 A sought-after sculptor, painter and founder of StudioEIS, Schwartz would have hired re-enactors if the sculptures were similar to the forensic sculptures he did for George Washington’s Mount Vernon Estate and Gardens.
 But these sculptures have a different vibe.

 “If you think about the imagery you associate with famous people, they are stiff,” he says.
 “I wanted to do something that when you came into the plaza you would walk out with a different sense of who these people were.”